-Creature Features is one of the ‘new wave’ of nonfiction books, which demand that you stop and browse.
+Creature Features is one of the ‘new wave’ of nonfiction books (such as A World of Birds), which demand that you stop and browse.
 The illustrations are bright, bold and eye-catching.
 They are also intriguing because the book has animals that I never even knew existed.
 Children will love that!

 The other thing they will love is that the author and illustrator, Natasha Durley, has written a nonfiction book that doesn’t classify animals in the usual way.
 Instead, we have headings such as nice noses, excellent ears, tremendous tongues and wonderful webbed feet.
 These alliterative titles not only grab your attention, but they also lead you into a double-page spread of the weird, the wonderful and the well known.